RouninMedia/Reactive-Counter-Increment-in-VanillaJS/README.md

 # Reactive CounterIncrement in VanillaJS
-*This is why I'm still struggling to get my head around reactive frameworks like React.js*
+*This is why I'm **still** struggling to get my head around reactive frameworks like React.js*

-In Oct 2020, just after I'd learned how to build native `WebComponents` I came across
+In Oct 2020, just after I'd learned how to build native `WebComponents` I came across a claim that, compared to components in frameworks like **React**, native `WebComponents` required:

+> way to much fiddling around to get working

-I built this [**Data Driven WebComponent**](https://github.com/RouninMedia/Data-Driven-WebComponent) to show that
+I was sceptical of this claim and I built this [**Data Driven WebComponent**](https://github.com/RouninMedia/Data-Driven-WebComponent) to show that that once learned, `WebComponents` were entirely straightforward to build and have them operate exactly as intended.

 ____